Acenm5/GHEM/README.md

 - [ ] TO DO: Create documentation akin to the official documentation at https://www.flamingfowlstudios.com/GloomhavenModding/docs-page.html

 ## CONTRIBUTING TO GHEM
-GHEM was created using dnSpy 6.3.0 (https://github.com/dnSpy/dnSpy.git).
+GHEM was created using dnSpyEx 6.4.1 (https://github.com/dnSpyEx/dnSpy).
 Visit the tool's repository for instructions on getting started with it.

 So far, GHEM has only altered two of the game's assembled files - "GH.Runtime.dll" and "ScenarioRuleLibrary.dll" - and it is likely that your change should be in one of these files.
 All game mechanics (ability types, class mechanics, conditions, etc.) are defined within "ScenarioRuleLibrary.dll" and therefore any new ones should be there as well.

+### LEARN FROM MY CHANGES
+This git repo includes backups for the ScenarioRuleLibrary and GH.Runtime files.
+As a result, you can diff the files on your own device to see the alterations that were made (but keep in mind that some differences are just unimportant compiler-generated ones).
+There are two main ways to do this:
+1. Download and install dotpeek (https://www.jetbrains.com/decompiler/) and use its Compare function to compare the altered and unaltered .dlls - this is the method that I use and have had great success with
+2. Use an assembly decompiler like ILSpy to decompile, then Save Code to Visual Studio projects (or similar), then finally use WinMerge with recursion to show the differences - I have not attempted this method but it should work

 ### TIPS
 It is recommended to take some time looking around the file assembly within dnSpy and experimenting with its UI.
 Initially, it can be quite daunting.
 For questions and help, I can be reached directly on Discord with the username **acenm5**.
 Some of my general tips are below:
 1. Some classes (sections of files) are VERY large.
 Ctrl + F is your friend.
-2. A single new mechanic will often require additions to multiple classes that reference each other. **MAKE SURE TO NOT REFERENCE SOMETHING THAT DOESN'T EXIST IN THE SAVED FILE YET.** For a new ability, this would mean making the new ability class first, SAVING, then referencing it with the parser and anything else.
+2. A single new mechanic will often require additions to multiple classes that reference each other. **MAKE SURE TO NOT REFERENCE SOMETHING THAT DOESN'T EXIST IN THE SAVED FILE YET.** For a new ability, this would mean making the new ability class first, SAVING, then referencing it with the parser (see 4) and anything else.
 3. If unfamiliar errors are thrown when you try to save an edit, first save your changes in a Notepad document or similar place, then restart dnSpy and retry.
+Reopening dnspy after you save a change can help relieve these headaches.
 4. New mechanics have to be added to the YML Parser in ScenarioRuleLibrary.YML.AbilityData.ParseAbilityProperties() at very specific places, depending on the name of the mechanic.
 If you know how, you can translate the name to a UINT yourself and find the right place, but GHEM will also show you the UINT in the validation log when you attempt (and fail) to validate a mod that has your new ability in its ability card YMLs.
    - There are many YML parsers, and therefore no guarantee that the relevant parser has this UINT-checker implemented for you.
 If you add a UINT-checker to a parser, keep it in your commit so that others can benefit.
 5. Gloomhaven keeps logs at C:\Users\YourUsername\AppData\LocalLow\FlamingFowlStudios\Gloomhaven, which can come in handy for debugging.
-"Player.log" is long and detailed, while "Simple.log" is, obviously, simpler.
-Write to "Simple.log" by pasting in the following header and code snippet:
+"Player.log" is long and detailed, but it is now your only option since Simple.Log was removed during the Saber updates.
 ```
-using SharedLibrary.SimpleLog;
+using SharedLibrary.Logger;
 ...
-SimpleLog.AddToSimpleLog("This would be added to the log.", true);
+DLLDebug.Log("This would be your debug message to later be viewed in Player.log");
 ```

 #### Predicates (Func)
-**Predicates are not handled well by dnSpy.
+**Predicates are not handled well by dnSpy, but luckily you can just delete them without issue.
 They look something like this when decompiled:**
 ```
 Func<MonsterYMLData, bool> <>9__17;
 for (i = 0; i < 4; i = i4 + 1)